microup/LM-Studio-Assistant/README.md

 # LM Studio Assistant

-LM Studio Assistant is a powerful browser extension designed to enhance your text analysis, code review, translation, and other language processing tasks.
+LM Studio Assistant is a powerful web extension for Chrome and Edge designed to enhance your text analysis, code review, translation, and other language processing tasks.
 This tool leverages the capabilities of LM Studio models for local processing, ensuring maximum privacy and security.

 <p align="center">
   <img src="main.png" alt="LM Studio Assistant">